 Last month I was at GOTO Copenhagen and saw the wonderful Linda Rising who was doing a talk on the continuous retrospective and I wanted to find a way to incorporate it into my workshop.
 My initial idea was to run it in the hour I had, but thought that it would be difficult in the time I had.
 My session ended up being packed (it’s a topic close to a lot of people’s hearts) so it would have been very difficult for anyone to move around to add to it.

 I put the timeline up in a place where everyone would be passing.
-The timeline itself was on a sheet of brown paper with the day divided into hour slots and marked up breaks.
-I added some instructions and also a couple of post-it notes to show people what to do and get it started.
+The timeline itself was on a sheet of brown paper with the day divided into hour slots with breaks marked up.
+I added some instructions and also a couple of Post-it notes to show people what to do and get it started.

 It worked really well, people quickly got the idea and started posting to the timeline.

 The value to the organisers was seeing feedback in real-time; this meant that when someone added some negative feedback, they could respond.
 A great example is when someone put some negative feedback about there not being any non-dairy milk, they quickly got some soya milk out for the next break.